mgh35/lab-zen_of_django/daybook.md

 ```

 Looks like because they are on the same endpoint they create the same route and just implement the different HTTP methods.

+Another config pitfall.
+My model happily included `permission_class = [...]`.
+Of course, typo (should be `permission_classes`) so it just silently did nothing.
+Terrifying if security relies on not making typos (which aren't caught by any tooling).